idafchev/idafchev.github.io/_posts/2017-04-14-writing_linux_shellcode.md

 it can be executed with the privileges of the file owner.
 For this to happen the program must make use of the *setuid*{: style="color: LightGreen"} system call, otherwise it would still be executed as the user that started it.
 If the owner is root we'll gain a root shell.
 The *execve*{: style="color: LightGreen"} syscall executes a program.

+The Linux x86-32 syscall calling convention is the following:
+The *eax*{: style="color: LightGreen"} register stores the syscall number and you can pass a maximum of 6 arguments to the syscall using the registers *ebx*{: style="color: LightGreen"}, *ecx*{: style="color: LightGreen"}, *edx*{: style="color: LightGreen"}, *esi*{: style="color: LightGreen"}, *edi*{: style="color: LightGreen"} and *ebp*{: style="color: LightGreen"} in that order.
+The return value of the syscall is stored in *eax*{: style="color: LightGreen"}.
+If you need to pass more than 6 arguments, you'll have to store them in a struct and store a pointer to that structure in a register.

-To call a system call in assembly, the arguments for the syscall are stored in the registers.
-Also arrays and strings need to be null terminated.
+And one last thing - arrays and strings have to be null terminated.

 ### The execve system call:
 ```c